Broadway, Worcestershire: History

 By the 11th century the village was already well established and apparently thriving.
 It is listed in the Domesday Book in Great Domesday folio 175 for Worcestershire as part of the land holdings of the Church of St Mary of Pershore: "The church itself holds Bradeweia.
 There are 30 hides paying geld.
 In demesne are 3 ploughs; and a priest and 42 villeins with 20 ploughs.
 There are 8 slaves.
 The whole in the time of Edward was worth £12 10s 0d; now £14 10s 0d."

 It continued to prosper, becoming a borough by the 13th century.
 For Broadway this marked a considerable departure from the entirely peasant community that had existed in former times, though the following two centuries saw it decline in the wake of the Black Death.
 Its fortunes were revived during the late 16th century after the dissolution of the monasteries relieved Pershore Abbey of ownership in 1539.
 The Crown sold the Manor of Broadway in 1558.
 There followed three centuries of almost unbroken growth, during which the population increased to about five times its Elizabethan level.
 As in other Cotswold towns, wealth was based on the wool and cloth trade.
 In the first half the 19th century Broadway was part of a short-lived Cotswolds silk industry, centred on Blockley, with a water-powered silk mill.

 By around 1600 the village had become a busy stagecoach stop on the route from Worcester to London.
-The village provided all the services that might be needed, including grooms, places of refreshment and extra horses for the steep haul up Fish Hill.
+The village provided all the services that might be needed, including grooms, places of refreshment and extra horses for the steep haul up Fish Hill, a former quarry.
 As a result, there were once as many as 33 public houses in Broadway compared to the three which exist today.